Babies with thumb hypoplasia are born with a thumb that is smaller than normal,

 might show thumb hypoplasia.
 Otherwise, doctors diagnose it when a baby is born.

-and hands will help the surgeon decide on the best kind of treatment.
-Other tests
+in the thumbs and hands will help the surgeon decide on the best kind of treatment.

 How Is Thumb Hypoplasia Treated?